Nandini-1312/Nandini-1312.github.io/index.md

 <h4 id="section6">Loan Repayment Prediction Analysis</h4>

-The primary goal of this project was to develop a predictive model to assess the likelihood of loan repayment success or default risk using a data-driven, supervised machine learning approach.
-By addressing challenges such as class imbalance, high dimensionality, and model evaluation, the project aimed to provide actionable insights to improve prediction accuracy and reliability.
+This project aimed to develop a predictive model to assess the likelihood of loan repayment success or default risk using a supervised machine learning approach.
+The dataset of 37,408 records underwent comprehensive preprocessing, including handling missing values with mode-based imputation, median grouping, and proportional sampling for categorical distributions.
+Principal Component Analysis (PCA) reduced dimensionality while retaining 87% of the variance, ensuring computational efficiency and mitigating overfitting risks.

-To achieve these goals, the project followed a structured methodology beginning with data preprocessing, where categorical labels were encoded to represent repayment success or default risk, and numerical variables were standardized.
-These steps ensured the dataset was machine-learning-ready while preserving interpretability.
-Principal Component Analysis (PCA) was applied for dimensionality reduction, which reduced computational complexity while retaining 87% of the data's variance.
-This step also mitigated overfitting risks, enhancing model robustness.

-A significant challenge addressed was the severe class imbalance in the dataset, which initially led to poor performance in identifying loans at default risk.
-Synthetic Minority Oversampling Technique (SMOTE) was applied to generate synthetic samples for the minority class, resulting in a more balanced dataset.
-PCA was re-applied to maintain reduced dimensionality post-SMOTE.
-Logistic regression was chosen as the predictive model, and its performance was evaluated using the ROC curve instead of relying solely on accuracy.
-This approach ensured a deeper understanding of the model’s ability to distinguish between repayment outcomes, with a focus on minimizing false positives for loans at default risk.
+To address class imbalance, Synthetic Minority Oversampling Technique (SMOTE) was applied, generating synthetic samples for the minority class and balancing the dataset.
+Logistic regression was implemented post-SMOTE, achieving a balanced accuracy of 72.64% and an AUC of 0.78.
+The ROC curve demonstrated effective differentiation between repayment outcomes, minimizing false positives for loans at default risk.

-Through these implementations, the project demonstrated how a balanced and efficient predictive model can improve loan repayment predictions.
-Power BI visualizations were created to explore and interpret key patterns in the data.
-The complete file containing all Power BI visualizations has been uploaded to the GitHub repository for further reference.
+This project showcased how robust preprocessing and balanced modeling can enhance prediction reliability.
+Insights were further explored through Power BI visualizations, with key patterns and trends available in the GitHub repository for reference.

 ![image](https://github.com/user-attachments/assets/ffaa9a9c-b5f5-4257-95e9-3e80b02867d4)
 ![image](https://github.com/user-attachments/assets/f42df8ea-ddda-457a-bab6-957149f625ac)